javorszky/go-comments/readme.md

 $ docker-compose up --build
 ```
 That way the app should be accessible on `https://localhost:5000`, which should be SSL, but the certificate should be untrusted.

+## Tooling decision

+### Password

+It was between `bcrypt` and `argon2`.
+In the end I went with Argon2 as that's the stronger of the two.
+I've essentially followed [How to Hash and Verify Passwords With Argon2 in Go](https://www.alexedwards.net/blog/how-to-hash-and-verify-passwords-with-argon2-in-go) by Alex Edwards (dated 10th December 2018) with some minor modifications around wrapping the functionality into a package I can pass into the app.

+### 2FA

+**Definitely not SMS based.**

+Initially I wanted to use the native Authy app and dashboard, but following some research, I decided against it.

+One reason is because in order for you to add an Authy token, you need the Authy app, and you need to tell them your phone number.
+As we've recently seen with Facebook, phone numbers are used to identify a user across services even if they didn't specifically consent.
+See the following reading material:

+* This entire Twitter thread: https://twitter.com/jeremyburge/status/1101402001907372032?s=19
+* This article about 2FA QR codes containing more information than they should: https://medium.com/crypto-punks/why-you-shouldnt-scan-two-factor-authentication-qr-codes-e2a44876a524

+Because of this I decided to roll my own using the standard itself, and only including the information necessary to create the TOTP (ie no domain, no email address) based on this article: [A DIY Two-Factor Authenticator in Golang](https://blog.gojekengineering.com/a-diy-two-factor-authenticator-in-golang-32e5641f6ec5) by Tilak Lodha (31st May 2018).

+### Magic link login

+Yes, to be developed...

+### Yubikey

+Yes, to be developed...